-Below is a series of short write ups about some multi-use trails around the Yukon.
+Below is a series of short write ups about some multi-use trails around the Yukon to inspire ideas for your next ride.
+These have been submitted by our members on a volunteer basis and we are always looking for more additions, so please contact us any time if you would like to add a trail to this page!
 For current trail condition reports, please see our Trail Conditions page.

 Bonneville Lakes loop